 However, we strongly recommend only entering 1 film.
 Please bear in mind if you enter 2 films you will need to work twice as hard to promote them to your supporters for votes.

-Standard charity entries are now closed for the 2023 awards.
-The Corporate Cause and International Impact categories are open until 31 January 2023.
+Entries for the 2024 awards open on the 2nd of October 2023 and close on the 6 December 2023.
+The Corporate Cause and International Impact categories are open until 31 January 2024.

 It is free to enter.